Wave 1 Ally Pack – Chewbacca

 Campaign

 The side mission to earn Chewbacca as an ally is called The Spice Job and is included in the core box of Imperial Assault.
 So the only card for the campaign that is new in this pack is the reward card called Intimidation.
 The mission you have to win to earn it is Celebration.
-At first this looks like a rather weak effect.
-But considering one of the strongest deployment cards in the core box campaign is the imperial Royal Guard, this quickly becomes very worthwhile.
+At first, this looks like a rather weak effect.
+But considering one of the strongest deployment cards in the core box campaign is the Imperial Royal Guard, this quickly becomes very worthwhile.
 Royal Guards have a deployment cost of 8.
 Bumping this to 10 either means an additional round for the imperial player to be able to deploy them, or not being able to deploying them with an Imperial Officer.
 Both are very good things to have in the campaign.
-Though the reward card in the Han Solo Ally Pack has much more immediate value.
+Though, the reward card in the Han Solo Ally Pack has much more immediate value.

 To recruit Chewbacca as an Ally for your campaign, you need to win the Side Mission The Spice Job.
 Since this mission is included in the core box, you don’t need any additional expansions.